docelic/slapd-viper/README.md

 Load and process configuration stack from FILE.
 FILE is always relative to suffix base directory.

+If list of PATTERN REPLACEMENTS is specified, the s/PATTERN/REPLACEMENT/ substitution is done on all loaded lines before sending them to the config processor.

 Example: `load default_opts`

 ##### message TEXT